-Phil Moorhouse FCCA[§] Chairman
+Phil Moorhouse FCCA Chairman

 Phil Moorhouse joined the Molins Board on 1 March 2011 as a non-executive director and was appointed Chairman of the Board on 10 April 2015.
-He is Chairman of the Audit and Nomination Committees.
-He is also non-executive Chairman of Newcastle Building Society.
+He is Chairman of the Nomination Committee.
+He is also non-executive Chairman of Newcastle Building Society and an independent non-executive director of The North of England P&I Association Limited.
 He was formerly Finance Director and Managing Director UK of Northgate plc.